 As the disease progresses, traditional medications lose their effectiveness, and require larger doses.
 This leads to adverse side effects.
 Other treatment options are available outside of medications such as Deep Brain Stimulation (DBS) – a highly invasive surgery in the brain – are available.
 However, a small percentage of DBS patients see severe complications including seizures and brain hemorrhages.
 There is some relief for patients with traditional medicines, but we are still a long way from patients being able to lead a productive life.

-Click here to see testimonials from Parkinson's disease patients treated outside of USA.
+Click here to see testimonials from Parkinson's disease patients.